-We are asking our stockholders to indicate their support for our NEO compensation as described in this proxy statement.
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this proxy statement.
-Accordingly, we ask our stockholders to vote "FOR" the following resolution at the 2023 Annual Meeting:
+The vote is not intended to address any specific item of compensation, but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this proxy statement.
+The vote is advisory and not binding on Intevac or the Board.
+However, the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.

+Accordingly, we ask our stockholders to vote "FOR" the following resolution at the Annual Meeting:

-"RESOLVED, that the Company's stockholders approve, on a non-binding, advisory basis, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the 2023 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the tabular disclosure regarding such compensation and the accompanying narrative disclosure."
+"RESOLVED, that the Company's stockholders approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2024 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Executive Compensation and Related Information, the tabular disclosure regarding such compensation and the accompanying narrative disclosure."